eastanganelli/eastanganelli/README.md

 I am medical physics engineering student at Favaloro University in Argentina.

-- 🔭 I’m working as a academic assistance at my University and freelancer.
+- 🔭 I’m working as an academic assistance at my University and as freelancer.
-- ⚡ Love to work in personal projects, in special with my OAK-D and everything oriented to Computer Vision.
+- ⚡ Love to work in personal projects, in special with OAK-D and everything oriented to Computer Vision.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-eastanganelli-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ezequiel-augusto-stanganelli-962a0299)

 ---